-Bob Wyatt will be awarded the degree of Doctor of Laws, honoris causa, at the 2:00 p.m. ceremony on Tuesday, June 13, “in recognition of his thoughtful leadership in philanthropic innovation and careful custodianship of volunteer agencies.”
+Bob Wyatt was awarded the degree of Doctor of Laws, honoris causa, at the 2:00 p.m. ceremony on Tuesday, June 13, “in recognition of his thoughtful leadership in philanthropic innovation and careful custodianship of volunteer agencies.”

 He joined The Muttart Foundation as executive director in 1989 after a career in journalism, public relations and government relations.

 For more than 20 years, he has worked on issues related to regulating charities, initiating processes for problem-solving techniques to resolve issues of mutual concern to the sector and governments.